Q: Why did CAP start?

 A: Students that graduate from Making Waves Academy are automatically enrolled in CAP during their senior year of high school.
 Low-income high school students who live in one of the nine Bay Area counties can apply to be part of the CAP Bay Area program.

 Q: What problem is CAP trying to solve?

-A: Only 9% of low-income students graduate from college within six years.
-CAP is working to change this statistic: more than 75% of CAP students are on track to earn their college degree within six years.
-On average, CAP students borrow $529 in federal loans annually, which is 80% less than the national average of $2,593 in federal loans for undergraduate students.
+A: Only 21% of students from high-poverty high schools will have a college degree by age 24.
+CAP is working to change this statistic: approximately 86% of CAP students are on track to earn their college degree within six years.

 Q: How is CAP connected to Making Waves Foundation?